pletfix/docs/README.md

 This is the official documentation for the Pletfix Framework.
 It is available online at <http://pletfix.com/docs>.

-## Licence

-A lot of the markdown files in this package originally based off of [Laravel](https://github.com/laravel/docs).

-It is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## Contribution Guidelines

 Contributing to the documentation is pretty simple.